 Kelly is a player that is still coming into his own, and being on a new team for a full season that’s already young can help him grow and mature with the other pieces they have.
 I can see him starting for this team for quite a while if this potentially becomes a home for him in this league.
 Johnson is a rookie out of UNC and with being part of a young team it gives him a chance to show what he can do with a lot more playing time than he would see with other teams.
 With the team being so young, many of the players have a chance to do the same while the team struggles to find their identity.

-Dario has been bounced around from team to team these past couple of seasons, but he proves to be a good asset to have on a team’s bench.
+Dario has been bounced around from team to team the past couple of seasons, but he proves to be a good asset to have on a team’s bench.
 I believe him and Kaminsky will switch off on the starting roles this upcoming season for they both can play the inside and outside the game.
 But with a team that’s young and can go quick, I think Dario would be a better option to go with.
 Kaminsky hasn’t really been the same since coming into the league after winning a National title with the University of Wisconsin.
-With the Hornets, he was quiet and hopefully with a new team and more opportunities to start he could bring himself more confidence and back to the level of play we all seen him have in Wisconsin.
+With the Hornets, he was quiet, and hopefully, with a new team and more opportunities to start, he could bring himself more confidence and back to the level of play we all seen him have in Wisconsin.
 Diallo is a good bench player that could see more playing time compared to when he was in New Orleans.

 Ayton will be the starter for the Suns and will be on the court the majority of the time.
 We may see Kaminsky at this position as well when it’s time for Ayton to rest a bit.
 He’s coming back for his second season and is looking to improve a lot more this season.
 Baynes is a good bruiser to have on your team, he can facilitate as well from the top of the key if need be and can be a good rebounder and rim protector.

 This is Monty Williams’ first year as head coach for the Suns and is hoping to change the culture drastically this upcoming season.
-Even though doing that over the course of a season is tough to do, the fans would like to hope that at least something positive comes out of this year instead of another very bad season.
+Even though doing that throughout a season is tough to do, the fans would like to hope that at least something positive comes out of this year instead of another very bad season.
 Now I’m not saying they’ll make the playoffs this season, they are still far from it.
 I’m saying they could possibly not be last in the conference this year.

 Projecting Starting Lineup/ Roster Cuts: